 The outdoor gear retailer REI.com sells a variety of bug repellents for extended outdoor activities.
 In addition to rating these products, many REI reviewers include valuable insights as to how they perform in more rugged environments.
-However, only a handful or products earn high ratings from more than 25 users.
+However, only a handful or products earn high ratings from more than a dozen users.

 The U.S. Environmental Protection Agency provides information about the safety and effectiveness of all the chemicals it approves as insect repellents, including DEET, picaridin, and oil of lemon eucalyptus.
 The site also has a searchable guide for finding products to repel mosquitoes, ticks, or both, based on their active ingredients and how long they can be expected to last.
 However, this information comes from the manufacturers, not from unbiased comparison tests.